 The Committee sets target levels for total direct compensation based on the skills, experience, breadth of their role, and performance of each executive officer, taking into account the benchmarking described above and compensation recommendations made by the CEO (except with respect to his own position).
 The Committee also considers the performance of the Company.
 For fiscal 2021, noting the Company's stronger than originally expected performance in fiscal 2020, the Committee increased the executive officers' total direct compensation as described in detail below.
-Total direct compensation for fiscal 2021 was within the Mercer Survey and below the 2020 Peer Group Benchmark Ranges for Mr. Richey, above the Mercer Survey and within the 2020 Peer Group Benchmark Range and the 2020 Peer Group Benchmark Range for Ms. Barclay.
+Total direct compensation for fiscal 2021 was within the Mercer Survey and below the 2020 Peer Group Benchmark Ranges for Mr. Richey, above the Mercer Survey and within the 2020 Peer Group Benchmark Range for Ms. Barclay.